Why is food safety so important?

 These regulations make it a requirement for all food businesses to implement food safety management procedures based on Hazard Analysis and Critical Control Point (HACCP) techniques:

-- Identify and implement effective control and monitoring procedures at critical control points (CCPs)
+- Identify and implement effective control and monitoring procedures at critical control points (CCPs); and

 What are the Food Information Regulations 2014?

-These regulations provide details on the information which must be provided to consumers and how that information must be presented.
+Food Information Regulations 2014 provide details on the information which must be provided to consumers and how the information must be presented.
 It also confirms the 14 substances or products that cause allergies or intolerances.

 How do you measure the performance of your catering operation?

-This can be achieved by carrying out an audit of the documentation, practices and procedures which occur during the delivery, storage, preparation, cooking, cooling and serving of hot and cold food.
+You can measure the performance of your catering operation by carrying out an audit of the documentation, practices and procedures which occur during the delivery, storage, preparation, cooking, cooling and serving of hot and cold food.
 The audit should include an examination of the following areas:

 - Management of food safety;